Antenna

 This class implements the functionality of a rectangular antenna array containing a set of antenna panels (See

-) organized in a 2-d grid.
-The panels are assumed to be on the Y-Z plain.- Parameters:
+AntennaPanel) organized in a 2-D grid.
+The panels are assumed to be on the Y-Z plane.- Parameters:

 shape (list) – A list of 2 integers specifying the number of antenna panels along